geersch/nestjs-getting-started/docs/09-add-postgresql-with-knex.md

 ```

-Voila, the quotes are now persists in the database.
+Voila, the quotes are now persisted in the database.
 Start the application, open a browser and navigate to http://localhost:3000/api and use the Swagger UI to test it.
-Yay, we now have a data store that holds our car insurance quotes.
+Yay, the car insurance quotes are now persisted in a database!